agustingonzalez28/2231LSemesterProject/Readme.md

 #### Key Methods

 - `positiveWordCheck(ArrayList<String> words)` - When called creates an ArrayList and compares it to words, returning a count of how many times they appear in words.

 ### WordAttitudeChecker Class

 #### Key Features

 - Reads a text file containing words and their lexicon score and makes parallel ArrayLists, skipping over words without a score.
 - Compares parallel ArrayLists with ArrayList containing article words and calculates an attitude score.

 #### Key Methods

-- `AttitudeCalculator(ArrayList<String> words)` - When called creates two ArrayLists and compares them to words, returning a sum that represents article's lexicon sxore
+- `AttitudeCalculator(ArrayList<String> words)` - When called creates two ArrayLists and compares them to words, returning a sum that represents article's lexicon score

 ### ArticleComparer Class